Check that you have remembered to pack:

 - Cycling shoes or sturdy trainers.
 Hire bikes have flat pedals.

 - Helmet.
 You must wear a helmet at all times while riding.

-- Elbow and knee pads, if you usually wear them (not compulsory).
-Shin pads are useful to avoid scratched legs from thorny plants.
+- Knee / knee-shin pads are strongly recommended.
+Shin pads or long socks are useful to avoid scratched legs from thorny plants.
+Elbow pads optional.